bregman-arie/devops-exercises/topics/aws/README.md

 <details>
 <summary>True or False?
 In AWS Lambda, you are charged as long as a function exists, regardless of whether it's running or not</summary><br><b>

 False.
-Charges are being made when the code is executed.
+Charges are being made when the function is executed for the time it takes to execute and compute resources it uses.
 </b></details>

 <details>
 <summary>Which of the following set of languages Lambda supports?

 - R, Swift, Rust, Kotlin
+- Python, Ruby, Go, Kotlin, Bash
+- Python, Ruby, PHP, PowerShell, C#, Perl
-- Python, Ruby, Go
+- Python, Ruby, Go, Node.js, Groovy, C++
-- Python, Ruby, PHP
+- Python, Ruby, Go, Node.js, PowerShell, C#
 </summary><br><b>

-- Python, Ruby, Go
+- Python, Ruby, Go, Node.js, PowerShell, C#
 </b></details>

 <details>